£2 Change Checker Trading Cards are here! 11 new designs to collect!

 Have you been taking notice of the Trading Cards in your recent deliveries?
 Well you just might have received one of our brand new £2 Trading Cards!

-From the Northern Ireland Commonwealth Games to Britannia, you now have the chance to own one of 11 new and exclusive Change Checker £2 Trading Cards, included FREE in your 2024 Annual Coin Set deliveries.*
+From the Northern Ireland Commonwealth Games to Britannia, you now have the chance to own one of 11 new and exclusive Change Checker £2 Trading Cards, randomly included FREE in selected deliveries*.

 A selection of £2 Trading Card designs